PM490/ArduinoTimeSplit/README.md

 It is possible to change the number of fractions corresponding to one second, which we call the _time base_.
 The time base for the library is applicable to all __TimeBlocks__.

 ![TimeSplit Diagram](https://raw.githubusercontent.com/PM490/ArduinoTimeSplit/master/Images/TimeSplit.png)

+####Actions
+The diagram shows the relationship between the classes part of the library.
+At the completion of each time segment _Thread or Block_, a function is call to _servicing that class_. __SvcCall__ Class provides the infrastructure for servicing.
+Additionally, __TimePeriod__ is also serviced at the start of the period by __SvcStartCall__.